What do we mean by trauma?

 12. Refugee

-We believe everyone deserves a home.
+We believe everyone belongs.
+We believe everyone deserves to find a community and place they call home.

 By home we mean something more than a house.
 A house is a building; a home is a dwelling place.
 A house is made of wood, brick, mud, or thatch; a home is made of stories, relationships, and memories.
 Houses can be bought and sold, but home is never up for sale.
 Home is a bounded place that provides both definition and openness, structure and flexibility.
 It is a place and space, a web of stories, symbols, rituals, and relationships where a common life is cultivated and human flourishing happens.
 To us, home is a place of inhabitation where life is oriented toward a life-giving narrative and where restoration is made possible in every human dimension—socially, emotionally, cognitively, spiritually, and physically.